opnfv/barometer/docs/release/userguide/feature.userguide.rst

 Barometer has enabled the following collectd plugins:

-* *dpdkstat plugin*: A read plugin that retrieve stats from the DPDK extended NIC stats API.
+* *dpdkstat plugin*: A read plugin that retrieves stats from the DPDK extended NIC stats API.

 * *dpdkevents plugin*:  A read plugin that retrieves DPDK link status and DPDK